HenryShaoR/USYD-Auto-Login/README.md

    - Click "Choose File" and select the QR code image
    - The extension will extract the TOTP secret key and display the current code
 4. Click "Save Credentials" to store your information securely in the browser

-### Static TOTP Option

-If the dynamic TOTP generation doesn't work correctly, you can use a static code:

-1. Check "Use static TOTP code"
-2. Enter a valid 6-digit code that works with your USYD account
-3. Click "Save Static TOTP"
-4. The extension will use this static code instead of generating dynamic codes

 ## Usage